Improve error handling in DAQInterface

 -If the error occurs in a function called by another DAQInterface function, that error should be handled by an exception throw, rather than directly causing a shutdown.
 It's because of this that the phenomenon above can occur i.e., the called function requests that DAQInterface shuts down into the stopped state and returns, but the callee is unaware there was a problem and continues execution.

-#1 Updated by John Freeman almost 4 years ago
+#1 Updated by John Freeman about 4 years ago

 - % Done changed from 0 to 100